Available StackKits

 Add-ons

-Every StackKit can be extended with add-ons — modular service packages you can mix and match:- Media — Plex, Jellyfin, Sonarr, Radarr
+Every StackKit can be extended with add-ons — composable modules you mix and match.
+A few common ones:- Media (

 What’s next?